joekain/JKSegueActionViewController/README.md

 If you find that you want or need to use the traditional prepareForSegue:sender: you still can.
 Just implement your own copy of prepareForSegue:sender: in all its string matching glory.
 Just make sure to call [super prepareForSegue:sender:] otherwise you will break JKSegueActionViewController's logic.

+# For More Information

+See the blog post on [JKSegueAction](http://www.antipodalapps.com/2013/05/05/jksegueaction/)